Bromine: Occurrence and production

 Bromine is significantly less abundant in the crust than fluorine or chlorine, comprising only 2.5 parts per million of the Earth's crustal rocks, and then only as bromide salts.
 It is significantly more abundant in the oceans, resulting from long-term leaching.
 There, it makes up 65 parts per million, corresponding to a ratio of about one bromine atom for every 660 chlorine atoms.
 Salt lakes and brine wells may have higher bromine concentrations: for example, the Dead Sea contains 0.4% bromide ions.
 It is from these sources that bromine extraction is mostly economically feasible.
 Bromine is the tenth most abundant element in seawater.

 The main sources of bromine production are Israel and Jordan.
-The element is liberated by halogen exchange, using chlorine gas to oxidise Br^{−} to Br_{2}.
+The element is liberated by halogen exchange, using chlorine gas to oxidise Br− to Br2.
 This is then removed with a blast of steam or air, and is then condensed and purified.
 Today, bromine is transported in large-capacity metal drums or lead-lined tanks that can hold hundreds of kilograms or even tonnes of bromine.
 The bromine industry is about one-hundredth the size of the chlorine industry.
 Laboratory production is unnecessary because bromine is commercially available and has a long shelf life.